soundasleep/jevon.org/wiki/registering-with-bitcoin-otc.md

 gribble: Registration successful.
 You are now authenticated for user nickname with key ABCDEF1234567890 [/code]

-You are now authenticated with gribble, listed in http://bitcoin-otc.com/viewratings.php, and you can see your total trust:
+You are now authenticated with gribble, listed in <a href="http://bitcoin-otc.com/viewratings.php">Bitcoin-otc web of trust data</a>, and you can see your total trust:

 [code]
 nickname: ;;rated jevon